akyriako/otc-docs/doc/source/caf/ready/landing-zone-construction.rst

 management of the people, finances, resources, permissions, and security compliance.

--  People: Unified management of service units, accounts, users, user groups, and roles for multiple accounts
+-  **People**: Unified management of service units, accounts, users, user groups, and roles for multiple accounts

--  Finances: Unified management of funds, budgets, costs, invoices, and discounts for multiple accounts
+-  **Finances**: Unified management of funds, budgets, costs, invoices, and discounts for multiple accounts

--  Resources: Unified O&M, monitoring, and management of cloud resources including computing, storage, network, data, and applications for multiple accounts
+-  **Resources**: Unified O&M, monitoring, and management of cloud resources including computing, storage, network, data, and applications for multiple accounts

--  Permissions: Unified management of permissions for cloud resources of multiple accounts based on the principle of least privilege (PoLP)
+-  **Permissions**: Unified management of permissions for cloud resources of multiple accounts based on the principle of least privilege (PoLP)

--  Security compliance: Unified management of security compliance in accordance with the security compliance requirements of countries, industries, and enterprises
+-  **Security compliance**: Unified management of security compliance in accordance with the security compliance requirements of countries, industries, and enterprises